terraform-components/terraform-google-cloudrun/README.md

 ### <a name="input_execution_environment"></a> [execution\_environment](#input\_execution\_environment)

-Description: there is gen1 and gen2
+Description: gen1 or gen2
+more detail on the up and downsides of the new (in preview) execution environment: https://cloud.google.com/run/docs/about-execution-environments

 Type: `string`